Skip to main content

 • Yes.
 Quotes must be provided in the right format – here is an example that shows everything required.

 • What resource saving project do you have in mind?
 A wide range of measures are eligible for the SME Loan.
-If the measure you are considering is not listed, please get in touch as other measures can be considered on a case-by-case basis by the Scottish Government.

-Heating, ventilation and air conditioning
+Heating, ventilation and air conditioning:

 • Warm-air units